kravchina/referral-frontend/README.md

 ### Known issues

 Take the following into consideration:
 * sometimes during first run some of the tests may fail.
-Please make sure you have run them all 2-3 times before taking actions on failures.
+Please make sure you have run them all 2-3 times before taking actions on failures;
+* the tests were initially working in three browsers, Chrome, FF and IE, but at some point new versions of FF became incompatible with its drivers;
+* E2E tests perform complex UI operations and don't work under PhantomJS;
+* the most stable environment for running tests was 64-bit Windows 2008 R2 on Amazon t2.small intance with 2 GB RAM.
+There were problems running on Mac.

 ## Unit tests